 - Drain lentils and add them in the pot with cumin and salt, stir to combine.

-- Add hot water, mix well then bring the mixture to boiling.
+- Add hot water, mix well and bring to a boil.
 Reduce heat, cover and simmer until cooked.

 - Serve mujadara topped with crispy onions.